 Board shall mean the Board of Elementary and Secondary Education, appointed in accordance with M.G.L. c.
 15, § 1E.

 Charter School A public school operated under a charter granted by the Board pursuant to M.G.L. c.
 71, § 89 and 603 CMR 1.00.

+Chronically underperforming district shall mean the designation given to a district by the Board of Elementary and Secondary Education in accordance with M.G.L. c.
+69, § 1K.

+Chronically underperforming school shall mean the designation given to an underperforming school by the commissioner in accordance with M.G.L. c.
+69, § 1J (l).

 Commissioner shall mean the commissioner of elementary and secondary education, appointed in accordance with M.G.L. c.
 15, § 1F, or his or her designee.

-Composite Performance Index or CPI shall mean a 100-point index that assigns 100, 75, 50, 25, or 0 points to each student participating in MCAS and MCAS-Alt tests based on their performance.
-The total points assigned to each student are added together and the sum is divided by the total number of students assessed.
-The result is a number between 0 and 100, which constitutes a district, school or group's CPI for that subject and student group.
-The CPI is a measure of the extent to which students are progressing toward proficiency (a CPI of 100) in English Language Arts (ELA), mathematics, and science.
-CPIs are generated separately for ELA, mathematics, and science, and at all levels-state, district, school, and student group.

-Conditions for school effectiveness shall mean certain necessary conditions for schools to educate their students well.
-These conditions are integrated into the district indicators.
+Commonwealth of Massachusetts Virtual School shall mean a public school operated under a certificate granted by the commissioner pursuant to M.G.L. c.
+71, § 94 and 603 CMR 52.00.

 Core subjects shall mean the subjects specified in M.G.L. c.
 69, § 1D (science, technology, and mathematics, history and social science, English, foreign languages and the arts) and subjects covered in courses that are part of an approved vocational-technical education program under M.G.L. c.
 74.